 - Keep toys meant for older children away from babies and toddlers.

 In the bathroom

-Since children can drown in very little water, you should always stay with your child when he or she is in the bathtub.
-NEVER leave your child alone or with an older child in the bathroom or tub – not even for a minute.
+Since children can drown in very little water, you should always stay with your child when they are in the bathtub.
+NEVER leave your child alone or with an older child in the bathroom or tub — not even for a minute.
 If you have to answer the phone or door, take your child with you.

 Always test the water before putting your child in the tub.
 Young children have tender skin and are easily burned if the water in the sink or bathtub is too hot.
 Set your water heater to 120°F or less.
 To check the temperature of the hot water from the faucet, run the water over a meat or candy thermometer for 3 minutes.

 Add non-skid rubber mats or decals to the bottom of your bathtub to reduce the risk of your child slipping while in the tub.
 Make sure your child sits during a bath.
-Encourage this by giving him or her water-safe toys to play with.
+Encourage this by giving them water-safe toys to play with.

 Add a lock to the lid of your toilet to prevent drowning.

 Keep electrical items such as hair dryers away from the water.
 Unplug them when you aren’t using them.
 They can cause an electric shock if they fall into the sink or bathtub while they’re plugged in.

 Encourage your child to never run in the bathroom.
 Your child or the floor can be wet.
 Running on a wet surface may make your child fall.